 A pilot case study

-3D modeling for cultural heritage, and Scan-to-BIM modeling techniques in particular, require the application of multidisciplinary knowledge for classifying, managing and sharing information [41, 43].
+3D modelling for cultural heritage and scan-to-BIM modelling techniques in particular require the application of multidisciplinary knowledge for classifying, managing and sharing information [41], [43].

-In this section, this principle is illustrated with reference to a pilot case study, which is that of the already mentioned Calci Charterhouse, located on the slopes of Pisan mountains, a few kilometers from the Italian city of Pisa in Tuscany.
-That monumental complex has been the subject of an integrated conservation and recovery plan, funded by the University of Pisa, which has involved many professionals in cognitive study and research activities.
+In this section, this principle is illustrated with reference to a pilot case study, which is that of the already mentioned Calci Charterhouse, located on the slopes of Pisan mountains, a few kilometres from the Italian city of Pisa in Tuscany.
+That monumental complex has been the subject of an integrated conservation and recovery plan funded by the University of Pisa, which has involved many professionals in cognitive study and research activities.

-The complex was founded in 1366 by Carthusian monks, at the behest of the Archbishop of Pisa, Francesco Moricotti.
+The complex was founded in 1366 by Carthusian monks at the behest of the Archbishop of Pisa, Francesco Moricotti.

 Towards the end of the 16th century, some of the main rooms were decorated and frescoed.
 The structure then underwent changes and transformations during the 17th and 18th centuries, with the restructuring of some areas and the creation of additional decorations and frescoes.

-The complex became state property in 1866 and was later declared a National monument.
-Since 1972, the spaces of the Charterhouse are used partly as the Natural History Museum, under the management of the University of Pisa, and partly as the National Museum, belonging to the Tuscan Museal Pole, under the direction of the Italian Ministry of Heritage and Cultural Activities and Tourism (the Italian MiBACT, Ministero per i Beni e le Attività Culturali e per il Turismo) [44-45].
+The complex became state property in 1866 and was later declared a national monument.
+Since 1972, the spaces of the Charterhouse have housed both the Natural History Museum, under the management of the University of Pisa, and the National Museum belonging to the Tuscan Museal Pole, under the direction of the Italian Ministry of Heritage and Cultural Activities and Tourism (Ministero per i Beni e le Attività Culturali e per il Turismo) [44], [45].

-Visiting the complex, it is possible to find the spaces of the ancient use, articulated in respect of the principles of a monastic life: a large cloister overlooked by the cells of the choir monks, built according to a modular scheme; a church with sacristy and chapels; a refectory; a guest house; a chapter house with adjoining cloister; the dormitory of the lay brothers and adjoining spaces for agricultural activities and manual work.
+Visiting the complex, it is possible to find the spaces that remain from its ancient use, articulated according to the principles of a monastic life: a large cloister overlooked by the cells of the choir monks, built according to a modular scheme; a church with a sacristy and chapels; a refectory; a guest house; a chapter house with an adjoining cloister; the dormitory of the lay brothers and adjoining spaces for agricultural activities and manual work.

-Due to its large extension, the architectural complex requires the surveyors to operate with integrated acquisition techniques (Section 3.2).
+Due to the large size of the architectural complex, surveys must be carried out using integrated acquisition techniques (Section 3.2).
 The survey restitution is thus made on a larger or smaller scale depending on the required level of detail and representation.

-Among the various environments surveyed, it is worth noting the Grand Ducal Cloister, a large internal courtyard whose construction began in 1614, under the direction of the architect Matteo Nigetti, replacing a previous fourteenth-century cloister.
-For its reconstruction, Nigetti was inspired by the principles defined in the Sixth Book of the sixteenth-century treatise entitled “The Idea of the Universal Architecture”, by Vincenzo Scamozzi [46].
+Among the various environments surveyed, it is worth noting the Grand Ducal Cloister, a large internal courtyard whose construction began in 1614 under the direction of the architect Matteo Nigetti, replacing a previous 14th century cloister.
+For its reconstruction, Nigetti was inspired by the principles defined in the Sixth Book of the 16th century treatise entitled The Idea of the Universal Architecture, by Vincenzo Scamozzi [46].

-The cloister has a cistern in the center and is closed on four sides.
+The cloister has a cistern in the centre and is closed on four sides.
 Along the closing perimeter, there is a walkway on the first level, covered by cross vaults.
-The columns, surmounted by Ionic capitals and resting on a continuous base, are in pietra serena, a typical gray sandstone widely used in Italy.
-The architecture of the Grand Ducal cloister, with its classical style and characterized by the repetition of typological and stylistic elements, makes it a suitable case study for the creation of a parametric model, as a basis for the semantic enrichment.
+The columns, surmounted by Ionic capitals and resting on a continuous base, are made of pietra serena, a typical grey sandstone widely used in Italy.
+The architecture of the Grand Ducal Cloister, characterised by its classical style and the repetition of typological and stylistic elements, makes it a suitable case study for the creation of a parametric model as a basis for semantic enrichment.

 Integration of survey techniques

-The survey campaigns are carried out by the A.S.T.R.O. laboratory of the University of Pisa (Scientific and Topographic Applications for Operative Survey) and are taking place since year 2013.
+The survey campaigns were carried out by the Scientific and Topographic Applications for Operative Survey (ASTRO) laboratory of the University of Pisa and have been ongoing since 2013.

-In such campaigns, integrated survey systems are required to restore the complexity of the architectural organism, with the objective of providing the different groups involved in the study and conservation activities with reliable and metrically correct geometry information.
+In these campaigns, integrated survey systems were needed to restore the complexity of the architectural organism, with the objective of providing the different groups involved in the study and conservation activities with reliable and metrically correct geometric information.